jspreddy/HotCatz/README.md

 4. Implement "Current Results" section seen in PSD file (there is a layer comp) with graph to show votes for current contestants as well as a button to move into upload mode.

+5. CSS3 animations for any state change like voting, new contestants, current results graph (from #4) or anywhere else that makes sense.
+Will be graded on appropriateness of animations used and execution of the implementation.

-5. User sessions and/or authentication.
+6. User sessions and/or authentication.
     * Some ideas for uses for this (these are just some ideas, feel free to add anything that makes sense):
         * A banner on any cats that the user has uploaded themselves.
         * A way for the user to track all of their votes (maybe a toggle on the leaderboard between public results and the user's results from their own votes)